 North Carolina fire safety codes prohibit the obstruction of hallways and stairwells.
 The Durham Fire Marshal mandates the immediate removal of all items obstructing hallways and stairwells.
 HRL will remove without warning or reimbursement furniture, bicycles, lumber, and all other items found obstructing hallways or stairwells.
 University furniture will be removed from hallways and stairwells and residents may be charged for missing furniture when they vacate the room.
 In addition, access to room windows as a secondary means of egress is required.

 Payments for housing are made to the Office of the Bursar, in accordance with terms established by that office.
 Payments are made on a semester basis.

-Residents are responsible for damage caused by electrical appliances that are not owned by Duke University.
+- Residents are responsible for damage caused by electrical appliances that are not owned by Duke University.